Guide to Business in Spain logo

 Impact on green transition20

-The repayment period of the loan will, as a general rule, be 10 years, including a possible grace period of 3 years for ordinary loans and for participating loans, and with quarterly repayment installments, without a grace period.
+The repayment period of the loan will, as a general rule, be 10 years, including, where applicable, a possible grace period of 3 years both for ordinary loans and for participating loans.
+In the case of equity interests, the maximum period up to the first term of the sale and purchase of the equity interest will be 5 years.

 Lastly, it should be noted that SEPIDES will disburse the financing in tranches, conditioning the release of the funds on the fulfillment of the milestones of the project submitted.
 These milestones must be expressly established in the financing agreement, and the beneficiary must provide documentation supporting the performance of the activities envisaged in each milestone, which must be certified by SEPIDES before releasing the respective disbursement.